-Add butter and mix until you see pea-sized crumbs in the mixture.
+- Add butter and continue mixing until you see pea-sized crumbs in the mixture.

-Make a dent in the center of the mixture and add the eggs.
-Mix everything.
+- Make a dent in the center of the mixture and add the egg and yolk.

-- This is a single crust dough that can be used on an 8-inch to 10-inch pan.
+- Cook’s Tip #5: This single crust dough can be used on any 8-inch to 10-inch form.